thirumurthis/Learnings/Azure_databricks_python/Spark_local_install_jupyterLab_venv.md

    5. Add HADOOP_HOME=C:/spark/spark-3.2.1-hadoop-3.1/hadoop
    6. in path add %HADOOP_HOME%\bin

-After above steps the spark setup was compelted.
+- After above steps the spark setup was compelted.

-To test the pyspark
+- To test the pyspark in the local

 ```
 >>> big_list = range(1000)